zubinjha/College_XC_Virtual_Meet/README.md

 ## What It Does

-Different cross country courses can vary a lot in speed and difficulty.
-This makes comparing results from different races tricky.
-This tool helps coaches simulate upcoming championship meets by combining past performances and adjusting for time differences.
+Cross country courses and races can vary significantly in speed.
+This tool helps preview upcoming meets by combining multiple race performances and adjusting for course speed differences.

 You give the app one or more TFRRS links, select which teams to include, apply optional time adjustments (for example, +7 seconds), and it builds a virtual meet for you.